 Switching Horses at a Gallop

 The last trick at the rodeo featured a cowboy jumping from horse to horse which were tied together as he galloped toward us.
 I have to give credit to their abilities just like cowboys in America.
-In addition, we felt honored, for them to show us what they are most proud of…the horse life!
+In addition, we felt honored, for them to share with us what they are most proud of…the horse life!
 But as I mentioned previously, there are a few parts of rodeos that challenge me.

 Galloping Across the Mongolian Steppe